Clivern/Sloth/README.md

     </p>
 </p>

 Sloth is a Fast, Secure and Reliable Self Hosted Monitoring and Status Page System.
-Sloth supports a broad range of health checks like `HTTP`, `TCP`, `DNS`, `TLS` and `Commands`.
+Sloth supports a broad range of health checks like `HTTP`, `TCP`, `DNS`, `TLS` and local `Commands`.

 ### Getting Started